 When it comes to rendering fat, the more surface area you have, the faster it will render.
 This means the smaller your pieces of fat are, the better.
 You can either cut the fat or grind it.
 Grinding it will ensure a much faster rendering process but cleaning out your grinder after running 100% fat through it can be a bit of a pain.

 Once the fat is cut or ground into your desired size, it's time to heat it up.
 Add the fat to a large stockpot and turn on the heat as low as it goes.
 The lower you have the heat, the less chance of having "piggy" flavor in the lard.
-The fat will start to render pretty quickly after the pot starts heating up.
-But, don't be tempted to remove any of the lard until all of the fat appears to be "cooked."
-Removing lard before the fat reaches a certain temperature could risk contamination of your lard with unwanted bacteria.
-Sure, you won't be eating it raw (I hope) and it will get cooked later but better safe than sorry.

 Once you are ready to remove the rendered lard from the pot, line a small mesh strainer with cheesecloth and pour the lard over the cheesecloth into a glass jar.
 Place the lid on the jar and let it cool at room temperature.
 Place cooled jars in the freezer to keep them fresh.
-Once you've opened a jar, you can store it in the fridge.
-You can use lard for cooking so many things!
-Some of my favorites are biscuits and gravy, smashburgers, and Philly cheesesteaks.
-Happy cooking!

 Homemade Pork Lard (Rendered Pork Fat)